j053ph4/ZenPacks.community.zenJavaApp/README.txt

         Added support for manual deletion of components Removed clear text display of password on Component Details pane 1.4
-        Using different python method to extract JMX output from cmdline utility 2.0
+        Using different python method to extract JMX output from cmdline utility
+2.0
     added Zenoss 4.X support
     new dependency on "ConstructionKit" ZenPack to simplify current/future development
     <https://github.com/j053ph4/ZenPacks.community.ConstructionKit>
     modeler plugin uses nmap-based method to scan and profile ports within a given range.

+3.0
+	Almost entirely rewritten to use Jolokia (http://www.jolokia.org) as a proxy for modeling,
+	instead of the (mostly) abandoned JMX libraries used in previous versions.
+Modeller plugins now
+	proxy requests through a Jolokia-enabled JVM to the remote host (set through a zProperty).
+Tested
+	with Tomcat installed on each Zenoss server (including collectors).
+Requires "pyjolokia" Python lib,
+	which can be installed with "pip install pyjolokia" or "easy_install pyjolokia".

+	These changes result in substantial improvements in modelling speed and ability to handle various JVMs.

+	Further information about Jolokia can be found on its project site.

 Tested
 ======
 This ZenPack was tested with versions 3.2.1, 4.2.3